 Hallie Armstrong has worked in a variety of clinical settings including two inner city clinics in Toronto, an integrative medicine clinic in Shelby Township, and a multidisplinary clinic in West Bloomfield.
 She believes it is vital to treat the whole person and is dedicated to providing patients with a team based approach to wellness.

 Hallie earned her bachelors degree from Michigan State and graduated as a naturopathic doctor from the Canadian College of Naturopathic Medicine in Toronto.
 In her practice, she has worked with diverse populations to treat physical and mental health concerns.
-She specializes in women's health, pediatrics and naturopathic oncology.
+She specializes in women's health and pediatrics.

 Hallie regularly contributes articles to local newspapers and lectures on health topics such as menopause, detoxification, Attention Deficit Disorder and cancer prevention.